Iowa law severely restricts the practice of holistic nutrition. Only those who are licensed may provide nutrition care.

-The law is very short, and much of what it entails is contained within the regulations.
+The Iowa law is brief, and much of what is regulated is described in the state’s regulations.
 However, in another section of Iowa law, it explicitly states that one must have a license to practice dietetics.
-However the term “dietetics” is not defined in the law but rather in regulation.
+However, the term “dietetics” is not defined in the law but rather in regulations.

 In the Iowa Administrative Code Section 645-81.1, the Board of Dietetics has defined for itself the term “dietetics” as “the integration and application of principles derived from the sciences of nutrition, biochemistry, physiology, food management and from behavioral and social sciences to achieve and maintain an individual’s health.”